 Using the factor of the mean it is possible to consider whether a HCM-style correction for time of year or month of year might be feasible for this location.
 Figure 5 illustrates the confidence interval of the monthly means for the factor of the mean pedestrian volume.
 The relatively small confidence intervals suggest some feasibility but the causal impacts by month of the year remain unclear.
-Reasons for November, February and August being lower than adjacent months are difficult to hypothesize, particularly since February is a busy month for the adjacent legislature.
-Although February includes a school vacation week where many families travel.
-August may be a popular vacation month.
+February is a busy month for the adjacent legislature, but it includes a school vacation week when many families travel.
+It could be perceived as having bad winter weather, and along with November, could be affected by limited daylight.
+August may be a popular vacation month and could be too hot for the northern pedestrians.